xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 ## Guice modules

-Shared state is not intended to be used in guice modules, but it is possible.
+Shared state is not intended to be used in Guice modules, but it is possible.
-To simplify usage there are shortcuts available in [dropwizard aware module](guice/module-autowiring.md#shared-state) base class.
+To simplify usage, there are shortcuts available in the [Dropwizard-aware module](guice/module-autowiring.md#shared-state) base class.

 ## Static access